Introduction

 How Does a Laser Cleaning Machine Work?

-A laser cleaning machine is composed of several critical components, including a laser source, cleaning head, control system, cooling system, and safety protection mechanisms.
+A laser cleaning machine is composed of several critical components, including a laser source, a cleaning head, control system, which focuses and guides the laser beam onto the workpiece surface for precise cleaning. cooling system, and safety protection mechanisms.
 They work together to deliver precise, efficient, and safe surface cleaning.

 Fiber Laser Source